Solutya/bd-instituition-list-by-solutya/README.md

 The data provided in this npm package is sourced from various publicly available data on the internet, primarily collected from Google search results.
 We extend our gratitude to the following sources for providing valuable information:
 - Google
 - Bangladesh Ministry of Education
-- National University of Bangladesh
+- National University of Bangladesh.

 We acknowledge the contributions of these entities in making educational data accessible and strive to maintain the accuracy and integrity of the information provided in this package.

 ## License